5 Reasons Why Your Table Saw is Not Cutting Straight

 - Secure the blade so it doesn’t turn.

-- Using your wrench, try tightening the blade making sure it is sitting in the location it should be.
-If it slid off a bit, reposition before tightening.
+- Using your wrench, try tightening the blade, ensuring it sits where it should be if it slid off a bit, and repositioning before tightening.

 - Make sure that you do not over-tighten the nut.

 That’s pretty much it!
-Just replace the plate onto the table and you should be good to go.
-I always check that the blade is sitting at 90 degrees from the table after tightening, it takes 10 seconds and is good to check.
+Just replace the plate on the table, and you should be good to go.
+I always check that the blade is sitting at 90 degrees from the table after tightening; it takes 10 seconds and is good to check.

-Your table saw fence is one of the most significant accessories that assist carpenters in their goal to get straight cuts.
-After inspecting a blade and an arbor nut, you may still have a difficult time cutting a flawless straight line with your saw.
+Your table saw fence is one of the most significant accessories that assist carpenters in getting straight cuts.
+After inspecting a blade and an arbor nut, you may still have difficulty cutting a flawless straight line with your saw.

 Follow the steps right below to solve the misaligned fence issue.